rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 Use the API Connect Developer Portal to test the **GET /customerHistory** operation of the Breadbox API.
 This operation retrieves customer purchase history and will be used in Part two of this journey.

-## 1.1.
-Log in to Bluemix and prepare the environment
+## Log in to the Developer API portal and prepare the environment

-## Test reference link

 1. Sign up for an [IBM ID](https://www.ibm.com/account/us-en/signup/register.html) if you don't have one already.
 This is required for the next step.